zitadel/example-auth-nestjs/README.md

-# Nest.js with ZITADEL
+# Hono with ZITADEL

-[NestJS](https://nestjs.com/) is a progressive Node.js framework for building efficient and scalable server-side applications.
-In a traditional setup, often called a "Backend for Frontend" (BFF), your NestJS server manages both your application's logic and renders the web pages that users see.
+[Hono](https://hono.dev/) is a small, simple, and ultrafast web framework for the Edges.
+It works on Cloudflare Workers, Fastly Compute, Deno, Bun, Vercel, Netlify, AWS Lambda, Lambda@Edge, and Node.js.
+In a modern setup, your Hono application manages both your application's frontend and backend logic through server-side routes and middleware.

 To secure such an application, you need a reliable way to handle user logins.
-For the NestJS ecosystem, the built-in [Authentication module](https://docs.nestjs.com/security/authentication) with [Passport integration](https://docs.nestjs.com/recipes/passport) is the standard and recommended approach for authentication.
+For the Hono ecosystem, [Auth.js](https://authjs.dev/) (formerly NextAuth.js) is the standard and recommended library for authentication.
 Think of it as a flexible security guard for your app.
-This guide demonstrates how to use NestJS Authentication with Passport to implement a secure login with ZITADEL.
+This guide demonstrates how to use Auth.js with a Hono application to implement a secure login with ZITADEL.

 We'll be using the **OpenID Connect (OIDC)** protocol with the **Authorization Code Flow + PKCE**.
 This is the industry-best practice for security, ensuring that the login process is safe from start to finish.
 You can learn more in our [guide to OAuth 2.0 recommended flows](https://zitadel.com/docs/guides/integrate/login/oidc/oauth-recommended-flows).

-This example uses **@nestjs/passport**, the standard for NestJS authentication.
-While ZITADEL doesn't offer a specific SDK, NestJS's Passport integration is highly modular.
-It works with a "strategy" that handles the communication with ZITADEL.
-Under the hood, this example uses the powerful [`openid-client`](https://github.com/panva/node-openid-client) library to manage the secure OIDC PKCE flow.
+This example uses **Auth.js**, the standard for Hono authentication.
+While ZITADEL doesn't offer a specific SDK, Auth.js is highly modular.
+It works with a "provider" that handles the communication with ZITADEL.
+Under the hood, this example uses the powerful OIDC standard to manage the secure PKCE flow.

 Check out our Example Application to see it in action.

 ## Example Application

-The example repository includes a complete NestJS application, ready to run, that demonstrates how to integrate ZITADEL for user authentication.
+The example repository includes a complete Hono application, ready to run, that demonstrates how to integrate ZITADEL for user authentication.

 This example application showcases a typical web app authentication pattern: users start on a public landing page, click a login button to authenticate with ZITADEL, and are then redirected to a protected profile page displaying their user information.
 The app also includes secure logout functionality that clears the session and redirects users back to ZITADEL's logout endpoint.
-All protected routes are automatically secured using NestJS Guards, ensuring only authenticated users can access sensitive areas of your application.
+All protected routes are automatically secured using Auth.js middleware and session management, ensuring only authenticated users can access sensitive areas of your application.

 ### Prerequisites